PhilipKolarov/single_file_projects_python/README.md

 list_divisible_numbers - a function, which returns all numbers that may divide a given number;

-class_speaker - a simple class of speaker with a changeable volume;
+class_speaker - a class of speaker with a changeable volume;

 class_traffic_lights - a simple class with changeable trafficl lights, using time;

+change_calculato - a simple function, which calculates how much change is required or if more money needs to be paid;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example